 - Fourth, the current page illustration is probably the most representative visual for what American cops really spend their time doing: reports & paperwork.
 An early (1970) study in the Journal of Criminal Law & Criminology estimated that up to 50% of the average patrol officer's time was taken with administrative tasks.
 By the 2010s, a popular textbook, An Introduction to Policing, reported that the percentage had been lowered to approximately 20%, largely due to computerization.
 Still, numerous online officer forums confirm that one felony arrest probably equals two hours of paperwork, or more.

-City police forces (the New York City Police Department, the Los Angeles Police Department, etc.) handle most crimes in their cities.
-They are headed by a Commissioner, Chief, or Superintendent, who is usually appointed by the Mayor or City Manager, possibly with the approval of the city council or an appointed police commission.
+City police forces handle most crimes in their cities.
+They range in size from the New York City Police Department, by far the largest police force in the US with more than 38,000 sworn officers and another 19,000 civilian employees, down to quite a few that have single-digit forces.
+Regardless of size, they are headed by a Commissioner, Chief, or Superintendent, who is usually appointed by the Mayor or City Manager, possibly with the approval of the city council or an appointed police commission.

 Finally, many modern American urban areas are made up of core cities surrounded by sprawling metropolitan areas that may span across significant stretches of a state (or across multiple states), which may have both large city police departments with jurisdiction over the core cities as well as large county sheriff's departments with jurisdiction over the broader metro areas (the Los Angeles metro area is a prime example of this with a city police department and a county sheriff's department of roughly equal size, along with many smaller local police departments as are most urban areas in Florida).